enigmango/tylerwengerddotcom/content/post/eavesdroppers.md

 +++
 date        = "2015-03-11"
-title       = "CALLING ALL EAVESDROPPERS" description = "\"I want someone to listen to our conversation.\" Who hasn't thought this?"
+title       = "Calling All Eavesdroppers" description = "\"I want someone to listen to our conversation.\" Who hasn't thought this?"
 +++